demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ### Docker Based Networking
 Docker Based integrations/automations are written in Python or Powershell.
 They can be identified by inspecting the integration/automation settings and under *Language type* will appear **Python** or **Powershell**.
 Docker creates its own networking, thus the integrations/automations are using a different networking stack from the Cortex XSOAR Server/Engine.
 The source IPs for these integrations/automations are different and provided according to the Docker networking configuration.

-As with [Host Based Networking](#host-based-networking), for integrations/automations that use http endpoints we recommend testing as a first step with `curl` from within a docker container.
-This can be done by logging in to the Server/Engine machine via ssh and running the following command:
+As with [Host Based Networking](#host-based-networking), for integrations/automations that use HTTP endpoints we recommend testing as a first step with `curl` from within a docker container.
+This can be done by logging in to the Server/Engine machine via SSH and running the following command:
 ```bash
 docker run -it --rm demisto/netutils:1.0.0.6138 curl <curl parameters>
 ```